-The scientists suggest that the way the vocal sequences were arranged suggests they could come up with new words, too.
+The scientists suggest that the way the vocal sequences were arranged indicates they could come up with new words, too.
 "From a purely structural perspective, the capacity to organize single units into structured sequences offers a versatile system potentially suitable for expansive meaning generation," they write.
 "Further research must show to what extent these structural sequences signal predictable meanings."

 Want more health and science stories in your inbox?
 Subscribe to Salon's weekly newsletter The Vulgar Scientist.